sarthak-pokharel/sarthak/[Blogs]/when-time-loses-meaning.md

 except its not a curse this time.

 add that to being on your own,\
-independent of any lethal addictive chemical \
+independent of soul crushing expectations from yourself\
 independent of poisoned chains of infected souls\
-independent of soul crushing expectations from yourself
+independent of any lethal chemical

 literally heaven!\
 and i wish you could experience it